prat555/Portfolio-Website/readme.md

 - **Frontend**: React 18 with TypeScript, using Vite as the build tool
 - **Backend**: Express.js server with TypeScript
-- **Database**: PostgreSQL with Drizzle ORM for type-safe database operations
 - **Styling**: Tailwind CSS with shadcn/ui component library
 - **State Management**: TanStack Query for server state management
 - **Deployment**: Configured for Replit autoscale deployment